Ben Zobrist: 2017–2019

 In 2017, Zobrist played in 159 games, batting .232/.318/.375.
 Playing five different positions, he committed only three errors and had a fielding percentage of .991.
 He was a finalist for the Gold Glove Award at second base, along with Dee Gordon and winner DJ LeMahieu.

 In 2018, he had a career-high batting average of .305.
 He was ejected for the first time in his career on August 14, 2018, by home plate umpire Phil Cuzzi.

 In 2019, Zobrist started the season playing in 26 games before being placed on the restricted list on May 6 to deal with a family matter.
 Both Zobrist and his wife filed for legal separation in May.
 Zobrist announced his return in late July 2019, and began rehab assignments with the South Bend Cubs and Myrtle Beach Pelicans.
 He returned to the Cubs in early September.
 Zobrist had his first major league pitching appearance in September 2019, striking out Yadier Molina.
 In 2019 he batted .260/.358/.313 with one home run in 150 at bats.

 Retirement

 In February 2020, Jon Heyman reported that Zobrist was not planning to play in the 2020 season.
 Zobrist confirmed his retirement on March 6, and said he was open to joining the Cubs in a non-player capacity "down the line".

+He received zero Baseball Hall of Fame votes from the Baseball Writers' Association of America in his sole year on the ballot in 2025.
+This came despite advocacy from Foolish Bailey, with one writer-voter, John Romano of the Tampa Bay Times, reflecting in a dedicated column that Zobrist's "case for the Hall is pretty shaky" but he deserves more recognition than he ended up receiving from Hall of Fame voters.